jervon24/osticket-prereqs/README.md

  <img src=https://i.imgur.com/fgP5riF.png/>

- The picture above displays the installation of Internet Information Services and CGI.
+ First I logged into windows 10 virtual machine.The picture above displays the installation of Internet Information Services and CGI.
 CGI enables the installation of PHP Manager which is a back end web programming language to allow OS Ticket to run efficiently.

  <img src=https://i.imgur.com/N6HsCyC.png/>